Under the Free and Essentials Plans, the tabs under the Team dashboard are limited to On-call, Integrations, Members, and Activity Stream.

 Routing rules can be based upon alert properties and configured to apply at specific time intervals.
 However, regardless of the option selected, the alert will still be visible to all team members.

 When an alert is created for a team, or when the alert is assigned to a team (using the "Add Team" action), the team's routing rules will be evaluated against the alert and the appropriate schedule/escalation/no-notification will be determined: the first matching routing rule will be applied for notifying the team.
 In other words, only one routing rule is to be applied for an alert.
 Routing rules are evaluated in the (top-down) order in which they are displayed.
+A team can have up to 100 routing rules.

 Click the arrow on the far right of a particular escalation to expand a quick view of the escalation policy for that team.